rawidaniel/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. script that changes the working directory to the user’s home directory.
 3. Script that display current directory contents in a long format.
 4. Script that Display current directory contents, including hidden files (starting with .).
 Use the long format.
+5. Script that display current directory contents with user and group IDs displayed numerically in long format including hidden files